 Of note, a gentleman in a local retail store stopped me and asked, “Are you Nick Watts?”
 I replied, “Yes.”
 He said, “I recognize you from your photo next to your article in the Metro Leader.
 Thank you for the hope you’ve given me.”

 May it provide you hope in your pain, as well. nw

 My daughter, Macy, began texting me during the early afternoon that day, asking where Jordan was.
-Being his day off, I was certain he was sleeping in.
+I was certain he was sleeping in.
 But repeated texts from Macy caused me a degree of concern.
 Jordan lived at home and was extremely responsible, always letting us know where he was.
-But no one could seem to find him.
+But no one could seem to find him, including his closest friends.

 The earth shifted under our feet.
 I screamed his name over and over.
 I ran into our driveway, collapsed onto the concrete, and wailed.
 A stranger stopped and I screamed, “My son is dead!”

 The memories of the days that followed are, at the same time, a blur and crystal clear.